Ziauddin Sardar: Early life

 Ziauddin Sardar was born in Dipalpur, Punjab, Pakistan.
-However, he was both educated and brought up in Britain.
-His family belonged to the Pashtun warrior clan of Durrani that founded the state that ultimately became Afghanistan after the break-up of Persia following the assassination of Nader Shah in 1747.
-Under the Raj, it was official policy to recruit the so-called "martial races" from what is now modern northern India, Pakistan and Nepal into the military.
-His grandfather served in the Indian Army under the Raj, was decorated for bravery during the Boxer Rebellion in China, and the family's surname was changed from Durrani to Sardar, Urdu for Leader, in recognition of his courage in leading men under fire.
-Sardar's grandfather also served under William Birdwood when he was a junior officer in the Indian Army, and when his son emigrated to Britain, he sought out the company of Birdwood's son, Christopher and his daughter-in-law, Lady Birdwood.
+He was educated and brought up in Britain.
+His family belonged to the Pashtun warrior clan of Durrani.
+His grandfather served in the Indian Army during the British Raj, and the family's surname was changed to Sardar, Urdu for Leader, in recognition of his courage.
+Sardar's grandfather served under William Birdwood when he was a junior officer in the Indian Army, and when his son emigrated to Britain, he sought out the company of Birdwood's son, Christopher and his daughter-in-law, Lady Birdwood.